 The Future of the Financial Sector Book Series

-Each book in the series corresponds to a day long conference held by the ILF at which leading representatives from the public sector, industry and academia met to examine key issues of the day concerning the future of the financial sector.
+This book is the twelfth in the series on the future of the financial sector sponsored by the Institute for Law and Finance (ILF) at Johann Wolfgang Goethe University in Frankfurt and published by De Gruyter, Berlin.
+Each book corresponds to a day long conference held by the ILF at which leading representatives from the public sector, industry and academia met to examine key issues of the day concerning the future of the financial sector.
 Together they trace the arc of our concerns for the sector following the Great Financial Crisis.

 The first three volumes, as well as the seventh, concern themselves with the resolution of financial institutions, as well as other potential solutions to the “too big to fail” dilemma in the wake of the crisis, and show the remarkable progress we have made in Germany and in Europe on that topic.
 The first volume was based on a conference held in November 2010, a point at which the term bank resolution was so unfamiliar in Germany that we felt it best to call the conference “Brauchen wir ein Sonderinsolvenzrecht für Banken?”, do we need a special insolvency law for banks.
 For the book, which appeared in 2012, we stuck in Too Big to Fail in the title.
 Contributors included Andreas Dombret, John Douglas, former General Counsel of the Federal Deposit Insurance Corporation, Thomas Huertas, member of the Executive Committee at the UK Financial Services Authority and Alternate Chair of the European Banking Authority (EBA), Martin Hellwig, Director at the Max Planck Institute for Research on Collective Goods and Charles Randell, who was soon to become external member of the UK Prudential Regulation Committee and later Chair of the UK Financial Conduct Authority.